microsoft/live-share/docs/reference/security.md

 ## Connectivity

 All connections in Visual Studio Live Share are SSH or SSL encrypted and authenticated against a central service to ensure that only those in the collaboration session can gain access to its content.
 By default, Live Share attempts a direct connection and falls back on a cloud relay if a connection between the guest and the host cannot be established.
 Note that Live Share's cloud relay does not persist any traffic routed through it and does not "snoop" the traffic in any way.
+However, if you'd prefer not to use the relay you can change settings to always connect directly.

 To find out more about altering these behaviors and Live Share's connectivity requirements, see **[connectivity requirements for Live Share](connectivity.md)**.